Counseling Degrees & Licenses in Louisiana

 University of Louisiana – Monroe

 At the University of Louisiana, Monroe, students can choose from a master of science in counseling with four tracks: school counseling, addiction counseling, clinical mental health counseling, or a combined track.
-An additional MFT counseling program at the Monroe campus is accredited by COAMFTE, while the other programs are CACREP accredited.
+COAMFTE accredits an additional MFT counseling program at the Monroe campus, while the other programs are CACREP accredited.

 Students who pursue a master of science in counseling under the clinical mental health counseling track may call themselves clinical mental health counselors and qualify for LPC licensure.
 The combined track allows students to specialize in two of the three tracks offered by the program and prepares graduates to practice in two areas competently.
 Graduates may refer to themselves as either of the two specializations in which they pursue and qualify LPC licensure and school certification if one of the tracks is school counseling.